<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252463768261371&amp;ev=PageView&amp;noscript=1">

 March 29, 2023

-5 min read time
+6 min read time

-They're too vague.
+They're vague.
 They're a listing of cast members.
 They're in no way intriguing or engaging.
 They rely on other marketing materials to grab your interest — because the loglines sure don’t.

-LOGLINES 101
+Loglines 101

-The great basketball coach John Wooden (from my alma mater UCLA, go Bruins!) said this:
+The great basketball coach John Wooden (from UCLA, my alma mater — go, Bruins!) said this:

 "I believe in the basics: attention to, and perfection of, tiny details that might be commonly overlooked.
 They may seem trivial, perhaps even laughable to those who don't understand, but they aren't.
 They are fundamental to your progress in basketball, business, and life."

-Yes, sir, coach.
+Yessir, coach.
 I know nothing about basketball.
 (Run, dribble, shoot?
-I like that Lakers TV show "Winning Time.")
+I like that Lakers TV show Winning Time.)
+But I do know the importance of fundamentals.

 P + W, B - O = L

 Holy what the what, you're saying?!
-I didn't come to the Final Draft blog for freakin' MATH.
-Okay, sorry, it just made me seem so smart.
+I didn't come to the Final Draft blog for freakin' math.

-Protagonist + Want BUT - Obstacle = Logline
+Protagonist + Want But - Obstacle = Logline

 Who is the Protagonist?
-(If you don't have one, this is a problem).
+(If you don't have one, this is a problem.)

 What do they Want?
-(If you don't know, this is a problem).
+(If you don't know, this is a problem.)

-The thing missing from a LOT of loglines?
+The thing missing from a lot of loglines?
 That major Obstacle.
-I call it, "looking for the Big BUT."
-Protagonist X Wants Y…BUT Obstacle Z.
+I call it, "looking for the Big But."
+Protagonist X Wants Y…But Obstacle Z.

 Let's run some recent cinematic successes through the formula, shall we?

-Former U.N. investigator Gerry Lane is assigned to find patient zero — and a cure — during a global zombie outbreak that threatens the future of all humankind.
-(World War Z)
+Former U.N. investigator Gerry Lane is assigned to find patient zero — and a cure — during a global zombie outbreak that threatens the future of all humankind (World War Z).

 • Protagonist = Gerry